- Crime against tourists is on the increase in Bolivia, especially in La Paz and, to a lesser extent, Cochabamba, Copacabana and Oruro.

 The following government websites offer travel advisories and information on current hot spots.

 - US State Department (www.travel.state.gov)

 Bribes are illegal in Bolivia, but common.
-With cops making just over US$115 a month, it’s easy enough to see why it would be so ubiquitous.
 People stopped for minor traffic violations or more serious infractions sometimes ask if they can ‘pay the fine now.’
 Watch out for false police – authentic police officers will always wear a uniform and will never force you to show them your passport, insist you get in a taxi with them, or search you in public.

 Bloqueos (roadblocks) and strikes by transportation workers often lead to road closures and long delays.
 When there is an ongoing dispute, bus services between certain towns may be canceled indefinitely.
 Keep an eye on the news and ask around to find out if there are any trouble spots that might disrupt your travel plans.
 Be careful using taxis during transportation strikes – you may end up at the receiving end of a rock, pelted by protesters at those who are not in sympathy with them.